OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

   -dest ~/Desktop/space
 ```

 The `dummySecretVariableValues` option defines a dummy value for any sensitive values in the Terraform module, which removes the need to provide a value when the module is applied.
+This is useful when you do not know the value of any sensitive values but wish to proceed with the migration anyway.

 Any resources with a sensitive value must be manually updated after the module is applied as they will contain invalid credentials or invalid certificate data.
 :::

-## Migrating projects
+### Migrating projects

-Migrating a project involves:
-* Exporting the source project to a Terraform module
-* Recreating the project in the new space with Terraform

 Here is the command to export a project to a Terraform module for Linux and macOS: